cr3mov/writeups/1337up23-web-owasp.md

 #0 /var/www/html/db.php(11): mysqli->query('select * from o...') #1 /var/www/html/search.php(21): sqlquery('select * from o...') #2 {main} thrown in /var/www/html/db.php on line 11
 ```

 We were right about format string injection!
-Hm, looks like we need to add opening parenthesis before the format string and prefix second parameter with `in title)` in order to get something good.
+It seems we need to prepend the format string with an opening parenthesis and prefix the second parameter with `in title)` in order to get something interesting for us.

 `https://owasp.ctf.intigriti.io/search.php?id=(%1$s&title=in title) OR 0 AND POSITION(`

-Above payload returns empty article set, now we can extract everything.
+The payload above returns empty article set, now we can extract everything.
-After some information_schema.tables iteration we've found that there's another table called flag, with column flag.
+Upon iterating over the information_schema.tables, we found an additional table called `flag`, with column `flag`.
 Let's dump it!

 ```py
 from cr3.web.brute import trie_brute